Ahmed-Magdy-S/Ahmed-DB-SQL/README.md

 ## Introduction
 The project for learning purpose to get conceptual knowledge and experience about how a database management system works under the hood and how every component interacts with each other.
-Its implementation is similar to SimpleDb which created by Edward Sciore in his [book](https://link.springer.com/book/10.1007/978-3-030-33836-7) but with new & modified APIs to be more understandable with extended features and appropriate documentation comments.

 ## Features